 After the Norman Conquest of England, Nicholas FitzGilbert de Tabois was given confiscated Saxon manor land in the present day Radcliffe area.
 He took the name ‘de Radclyffe’ (which means of Radcliffe) and his descendants continued to live in the area for hundreds of years.
 They built a manorial house with a church alongside it on this naturally defendable site, which is protected on three sides by the River Irwell.
 The ‘red cliff’ on one side of the river gives Radcliffe its name.

 The earliest record of a fortified Pele tower is from 1358.
 It is probably this ruined structure that remains today, but why was it built ?
-The 13oos was a time of on going war between England and Scotland.
+The 1300s was a time of on going war between England and Scotland.
 The Radcliffe family were participants, as Richard de Radcliffe fought with Edward I and his son Edward II in the Scottish Wars.
 In between these battles were devastating raids by both side into each other’s territory.
-This led to Pele Towers being constructed mainly in present day Cumbria and North Lancashire.
+This led to Pele Towers being constructed mainly in present day Cumbria and North Lancashire (for example see Dalton Castle).
 Scottish raids could reach as far as South Lancashire, where Radcliffe is today, and so defendable manorial homes were an option for a wealthy family.
+Turton Tower is a similar building at Chapeltown near Bolton (see our page on it here).

 After the wars were over there followed two centuries of unrest where the inhabitants of the North were at the mercy of families acting as armed bands of thugs, namely the Border Reivers.
 Again, an attack this far south was not as likely as it was for those living close to the border, but South Lancashire was still within striking range.